archisman44/PINNACLE/Ai Translator Web App/Ai Translator App/README.md

 ## 📧 Contact

-For support or questions, open an issue or contact [archisman04](mailto:your@email.com).
+For support, suggestions, or questions, open an issue or contact [archisman04](mailto:your@email.com).

 ---